ericposas/spidermap/README.md

 ##To do:

   ListView:
-    - Generate listview and csv upload for listview
+    - Generate listview : in progress

   Database Saves:
     - Save user's created maps to their User profile

   Setting Origins and Destinations:
-    - Add a quick "loading" graphic or animation when lists are getting data from the server
+    - Add a quick "loading" graphic or animation when lists are getting data from the server (small loading ui graphic on the side of the dropdown list menu)
     - Create a "Clear list" button that clears the selectedOrigin, selectedOrigins and selectedDestinations arrays

   Charting:
-    - We will need some sort of manual adjustment for labels -- collision avoidance for paths and text is very difficult.
-Maybe we have a "labeling" option on the GeneratePointmap page that allows the end user to edit the x and y coords of each label in increments
-    - Point-to-point map logic is in a great place
-    - Need to modify the point-to-point map to a spidermap version with only one origin point
+    - Adjusting label options will be reduced to the following options: Above, Below, Left, Right (..of the location dot)

   Timer:
     - Set a time limit on the sessionStorage -- auto logout()